spintactics/Investing-Guide/README.md

    that means that you can still use your 2021 FSA to cover the baby delivery.

   ```
+  * Can't withdraw the money as cash.
+Every expense needs a receipt, submitted to your employer's FSA provider
   * Can be used on a wide range of items, including:
   <ul>
     <li>Copays & Deductibles</li>